 Over time, additional data sources that are particularly useful for specific kinds of death may be added to the system.
-In the first year of NVDRS, for example, some of the funded state health departments tested the availability and utility of data from child fatality review teams, using a module specially designed to take advantage of the detailed information available from that source.
-An intimate partner violence module was also subsequently added to the system and is available to states interested in collecting detailed information on intimate partner violence-related deaths.
-Other modules may be developed in the future.
+In the first year of NVDRS, for example, some of the funded state health departments tested the availability and utility of data from CFR teams, using a module specially designed to take advantage of the detailed information available from that source.
+An IPV module was also subsequently added to the system and is available to states interested in collecting detailed information on IPV-related deaths, such as data that comes from IPV homicide review panels.